 People are particular about the way food looks, especially when it pertains to produce.
 We have this idea that if an apple is bruised, a banana is brown, or potato is beginning to sprout, that the whole of that piece of produce is completely inedible.
 The same is true for crooked carrots, asymmetrical peppers, and crooked pineapples.
-Food that is deemed too ugly is often thrown away but many “ugly” produce companies are rising up to combat this wasteful behavior.

 What is ugly produce?

 Shockingly, as per NDRC, 40 percent of the food produced in the U.S. is wasted at different points along the supply chain.
 Farms, distributors, stores, and consumers are all guilty of throwing away perfectly good food, and one of the main reasons for this has to do with the aesthetics of the food itself.
 Produce is especially susceptible in this way because apparently nobody likes a crooked cucumber.

 Consumers in the U.S. have fairly unrealistic expectations about what fruits and vegetables are supposed to look like.
 The cosmetic deficiencies of a bruised apple are usually enough for it to be completely out of the running.
 Farmers and stores are well aware of this, and as a result, much of the “ugly” produce doesn’t even make its way to the display case.

 What are ugly produce companies and how do they work?

 Luckily, several companies have sprung up in recent years that fight this egregious waste of perfectly good food.
 The four companies listed below are attempting to give life and purpose to even the ugliest produce.